tylim88/Firelord/README.md

 ## 🌻 Complex Data Typing

-As for (nested or not)object[] type, its document/collection operations work the same as other arrays, it will not flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
+As for (nested or not)object[] type, its document/collection operations work the same as other arrays: it will not flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) specific object member or array member in the array, nested or not, similar rule applies to a nested array.

-Long thing short, anything that is in the array, be it another array or another object with array member, will not get flattened and will not have its field path built nor you can use field value (arrayRemove, arrayUnion and increment, serverTimestamp).
+Long thing short, anything that is in an array, be it another array or another object with array member, will not get flattened and will not have its field path built nor you can use field value (arrayRemove, arrayUnion and increment, serverTimestamp).
 Read [Firestore append to array (field type) an object with server timestamp](https://stackoverflow.com/a/66353116/5338829) and [How to increment a map value in a Firestore array](https://stackoverflow.com/a/58310449/5338829), both are negative.

 However, it is possible to query or write a specific object member (nested or not), as long as it is not in an array, the typing logic works just like other primitive data types' document/collection operation because the wrapper will flatten all the members in object type, nested or not.

 NOTE: read type does not flatten, because there is no need to

-Last, both object, object[], array, array object, nested or not, no matter how deep, all the field values (not specifically referring to Firestore.FieldValue) of all data types will undergo data type conversion according to the [conversion table](#-conversion-table).
+Last, all the object, object[], array, array object, nested or not, no matter how deep, all the field values (not specifically referring to Firestore.FieldValue) of all data types will undergo data type conversion according to the [conversion table](#-conversion-table).

 consider this example